 Hardiness Zone: The bulbs are winter hardy in zones 3-8.
 To find your growing zone, refer to the USDA Hardiness Zone Map here.

 Soil Conditions: Like most other bulbs, alliums need well-drained soil and should not be planted in a soggy area.

 Perennial Gardens: Most alliums bloom in late spring, along with the last tulips and before irises and peonies.
 The flowers last for weeks and seem to hover over the garden like balloons.
 After flowering, both flowers and foliage fade away and allow summer perennials to take center stage.
 Some of the best alliums for perennial gardens include Gladiator, Globemaster, Purple Sensation and Allium christophii.

 Rock Gardens: Alliums are well-suited to rock gardens, where they thrive in the well-drained pockets between rocks.
 Choose species that are smaller in size, such as Allium flavum, Allium karataviense and Allium sikkimense.

 Cutting Gardens: Alliums are excellent cut flowers.
-Their stiff stems are easy to arrange, and the flowers are very long lasting.
+Their stiff stems make them easy to arrange, and the flowers are very long lasting.
 Planting alliums in a cutting garden will ensure you always have a plentiful supply of flowers for bouquets.
 Choosing several different types will give you flowers throughout the season.
 Good options include Purple Sensation, Allium atropurpureum, Mount Everest, Allium sphaerocephalon and Allium tuberosum.

 Planting Tips: With alliums, there’s no need to worry about deer, squirrels or voles.
 They don’t like the onion taste of allium bulbs and almost always leave them alone.

-To watch our planting video, click HERE.
+To watch our allium planting video, click HERE.